docker-flow/docker-flow-proxy/docs/blocking.md

 We removed the `com.df.allowedMethods` label and created `com.df.deniedMethods` with the value `DELETE`.

-If we send an `GET` request, the response should be `200` since it is not on the list of those that are denied.
+If we send a `GET` request, the response should be `200` since it is not on the list of those that are denied.

 ```bash
 curl -i \
     "http://$(docker-machine ip node-1)/demo/hello"
 ```

-On the other hand, if we choose to send an `DELETE` request, the response should be denied.
+On the other hand, if we choose to send a `DELETE` request, the response should be denied.

 ```bash
 curl -i -XDELETE \
     "http://$(docker-machine ip node-1)/demo/hello"
 ```

-We got the response TODO proving that no one can send a `DELETE` request to our service.
+We got the response `403` thus confirming that no one can send a `DELETE` request to our service.

 Let's remove the `deniedMethods` label and explore how we can block HTTP request.